 All these factors contribute to the audio quality of VoIP calls.
 You don’t have to be an expert to set up VoIP QoS to improve call quality.

-Three ways to set up VoIP Quality of Service
+Adjusting VoIP Quality of Service settings

 When setting up QoS for VoIP, you should consider the following approaches: